 - 715.2c "{rN1}, {rN2}-[Effect]" means the same as "{rN1}-[Effect]" and "{rN2}-[Effect]." - 715.2d A Saga's final chapter number is the greatest value among chapter abilities it has.
-If a Saga somehow has no chapter abilities, its final chapter number is 0. - 715.3.
-Sagas use lore counters to track their progress. - 715.3a As a Saga enters the battlefield, its controller puts a lore counter on it. - 715.3b As a player's precombat main phase begins, that player puts a lore counter on each Saga they control.
+If a Saga somehow has no chapter abilities, its final chapter number is 0. - 715.2e A Saga's final chapter ability is the chapter ability which has its final chapter number in its chapter symbol. - 715.3.
+Sagas use lore counters to track their progress. - 715.3a As a Saga without the read ahead ability enters the battlefield, its controller puts a lore counter on it.
+(See rule 702.155, "Read Ahead.") - 715.3b As a player's precombat main phase begins, that player puts a lore counter on each Saga they control.
 This turn-based action doesn't use the stack. - 715.4.
 If the number of lore counters on a Saga permanent is greater than or equal to its final chapter number, and it isn't the source of a chapter ability that has triggered but not yet left the stack, that Saga's controller sacrifices it.
 This state-based action doesn't use the stack.